PearlBrowser/PearlAndroid/README.md

 # The worlds fastest browser comes to Android

-# Current requirements: Android 9 and newer, a device with at least 1GB of RAM.
+# Current requirements: Android 9 and newer.

 We are happy to improve the experience.